TheOdinProject/curriculum/rails_programming/hotwire/turbo.md

 ### Turbo Native

 The final piece of Turbo is something that you don't need to know much about for this course, other than it exists.
 Turbo Native is useful for wrapping your application inside of a mobile-friendly shell.
 If you are interested in mobile development and how you can use Turbo with it, you may enjoy looking at the demos for [iOS](https://github.com/hotwired/turbo-ios/blob/main/Demo/README.md) and [Android](https://github.com/hotwired/turbo-android/blob/main/demo/README.md) phones.

-### Redis, Turbo, & You

-Insert Redis info here after deciding what to do about it

 ### Assignment